DaXor-0/Swing_Test/README.md

 - [x] document functions and comment code
 - [x] create a function to write rank and allocation inside test without relying on normal `srun` in test suite
 - [x] use enum when possible for clarity
-- [ ] create a general interface to select specific testing for specific collectives without duplicating code by adding a sea of if-else statements (in particular modify the test loop to use a function pointer for each specific allreduce function and a switch for other collectives)
+- [x] create a general interface to select specific testing for specific collectives without duplicating code by adding a sea of if-else statements (in particular modify the test loop to use a function pointer for each specific allreduce function and a switch for other collectives)
+- [x] standardize .csv format to what was decided with professor De Sensi
 - [ ] separate and modularize ground truth check for different kinds of collectives
-- [ ] standardize .csv format to what was decided with professor De Sensi
-- [ ] create a function to add metadata in the .csv asked by the professor
 #### OMPI rules
 - [ ] change it so that it recognizes if the modified `Open MPI` is being run or not
 - [ ] modify to let it work also with `MPICH` algorithm selection
-#### Debug program
+#### Debug program and suite
-- [ ] WRITE EVERYTHING (it really sucks now)
+- [ ] WRITE EVERYTHING FROM SCRATCH
-#### Test/Debug suite Modifications
+#### Test suite
 - [x] add error handling and more explicit messages about what is being done
 - [x] separate results by system
 - [x] comment the code
+- [x] create a function to add metadata in the .csv asked by the professor
 - [ ] build a better and clearer interface to select variables for testing
-- [ ] separate common parts of `run_tests_scrips` and `run_debug_scrips` to separate subscripts to avoid code repetitions
 - [ ] add an env var to select between `MPICH` and `Open MPI` binaries, independently of `ompi_test` (obviously `ompi_test` must be no when MPICH is selected)
 #### Submit Script
 - [x] automatically inject `$N_NODES` inside suite based on selected `-N` without further modifications